USCDataScience/parser-indexer-py/src/parserindexer/README.md

 The JGR parser is created for the papers from Journal of Geophysical Research.

-The class diagram of the parsers are shown below:
+The class diagram of the parsers is shown below:

 ![MTE Parser class diagram](https://user-images.githubusercontent.com/57238811/125823293-50bef515-6713-4c2d-884e-da80810652e2.png)